JohannesAldal-Jobloop/JohannesAldal-Jobloop/README.md

 # Hello my name is Johannes Aldal and i love making stuff.

 I love working in Unity and Windows forms app.

+## Unity
 I have most experince in Unity and i have created a smal game with it witch you can find on [Unity play](https://play.unity.com/mg/other/omringa-v1-00-final) and [itch.io](https://gottejos.itch.io/omringa)
+I also have a personal Unity project that i called [Leikekassa4](https://github.com/JohannesAldal-Jobloop/Leikekassa4) (Playground4), where i just create game mechanics without a spesific game in mind.
+I just use it to practice Unity.

 <!--